SchlossLab/Topcuoglu_ML_mBio_2020/README.md

 	 * The Makefile uses `code/learning/main.R` to run the pipeline which sources 4 other scripts that are part of the pipeline.

-	 	* To choose the model and model hyperparemeters:`source('code/learning/model_selection.R')`
+	 	* To choose the model and model hyperparemeters:`code/learning/model_selection.R'`

-		Depending on your ML task, the model hyperparameter range to tune will be different.
-This is hard-coded for our study but will be updated to integrate user-defined range in the future (Issue # 10)

-	 	* To preprocess and split the dataset 80-20 and to train the model: `source('code/learning/model_pipeline.R')`
+	 	* To preprocess and split the dataset 80-20 and to train the model: `code/learning/model_pipeline.R`

-	 	* To save the results of each model for each datasplit: `source('code/learning/generateAUCs.R')`
+	 	* To save the results of each model for each datasplit: `code/learning/generateAUCs.R`

-	 	* To interpret the models: `source('code/learning/permutation_importance.R')`
+	 	* To interpret the models: `code/learning/permutation_importance.R`